-Military Science is a program available to all undergraduate and graduate students, regardless of their college or major.
-The Army Reserve Officer's Training Corps (ROTC) program qualifies students for appointment as officers of the United States Army, Army Reserve or Army National Guard.
-Students (other than those with ROTC scholarships) attend the first two years of study without incurring any obligation to serve in the military.
+If you don’t receive an ROTC scholarship, you can attend the first two years of the Military Science program without incurring any obligation to serve in the military.
 The regular course of study includes military science classes, which develop leadership, confidence, maturity, responsibility and dependability.

-Army ROTC offers two programs: a four-year program and a two-year program, which includes additional summer training, for undergraduate or graduate students who did not previously participate in ROTC and have two years of college remaining.
+Army ROTC offers two programs: a four-year program and a two-year program, which includes additional summer training, if you did not previously participate in ROTC and have two years of college remaining.
 Those who complete either program earn a commission as an Army Second Lieutenant.

-Classes introduce cadets to military customs, courtesies, and traditions as well as military history and Army organization.
-Classes for freshmen and sophomore students are held once a week, while junior and senior classes are held either two or three times a week.
+Classes introduce cadets to military customs, courtesies and traditions, as well as military history and Army organization.
+Classes for all cadets are held once a week.

-Leadership labs provide a performance oriented learning environment in which cadets receive practical hands on training opportunities to apply subjects from the classroom to the field.
+Leadership labs provide a performance-oriented learning environment in which cadets receive practical hands-on training opportunities to apply subjects from the classroom to the field.
 Labs are designed and supervised by ROTC instructors and administered by senior Army ROTC cadets.
 Leadership labs, optional for non-contracted cadets, are held one weekend a month, have a duration of six hours, and are conducted with cadets from Lock Haven University, Lycoming College, and Mansfield University.

-Field Training Exercises build on classroom and lab experience by offering cadets the opportunity to refine their leadership skills while leading small groups in a variety of situations and exercises.
-Cadets participate in one weekend field training exercise each semester.
-The activities vary each semester and are held at several locations throughout PA.
-Field Training Exercises provide cadets with opportunities to train in teams, build their confidence, and test their skills in activities such as rappelling, land navigation, Situational Training Exercises, and on the Field Leadership Reaction Course.
-Contracted cadets are required to attend field-training exercises and non-contracted cadets are encouraged to attend.
+Field training exercises build on classroom and lab experience by giving cadets the opportunity to refine their leadership skills while leading small groups in a variety of situations and exercises.
+Cadets participate in one weekend of field training exercise each semester.
+The activities vary each semester and are held at several locations throughout Pennsylvania.
+Field training exercises provide cadets with opportunities to train in teams, build their confidence, and test their skills in activities such as rappelling, land navigation, situational training exercises, and a field leadership reaction obstacle course.
+Contracted cadets are required to attend field training exercises and non-contracted cadets are encouraged to attend.
 Most cadets look forward to participating in these events.

-Physical training and health is an integral component of cadet development.
-It provides juniors and seniors with an opportunity to further develop their leadership and organizational skills by planning and administering a cadet fitness program that contributes to the overall well being of each cadet.
+Physical training and health are integral components of cadet development.
+Physical fitness training provides juniors and seniors with an opportunity to further develop their leadership and organizational skills by planning and administering a cadet fitness program that contributes to the overall well-being of each cadet.
 Physical conditioning is assessed with a diagnostic physical fitness test.
 An Army Master Fitness Trainer provides individual mentoring.
-As an individual responsibility, cadets are expected to exercise at times convenient to their individual schedules.
+Cadets conduct organized physical training three days a week from 6-7am.
+Cadets are also encouraged to conduct additional workouts.